-The mayor may refer any matter to the relevant committee or community board chairperson or to the chief executive for their comment.
+The mayor may refer any matter to the relevant committee chairperson or to the chief executive for their comment.

 No other member may comment on behalf of the Council without having first obtained the approval of the mayor or, if the mayor is not available, the chief executive.